sshovkov/recurse-center-journal/Week2.md

 - `persistence`: controls how much each successive octave contributes to the final noise pattern
 - `octaves`: the number of layers of noise to be combined to create the final pattern

-To generate the Fractal Noise pattern I...
+To produce the Fractal Noise pattern I...

 1. Initialized a `width`x`height` NumPy array `noise` with 0's
-2. For each octave, generated Perlin Noise
+2. For each octave, generated Perlin Noise using Python's [perlin-noise](https://pypi.org/project/perlin-noise/) library
 3. For each octave, retrieved the corresponding pixel value of the generated Perlin Noise for each normalized coordinate in `height`x`width`

 The end result looks something like this -